 For example, benefits can be made more accessible by improved design or by removing hurdles.
 In a situation of homelessness, it is important to reduce demanding procedures to a minimum.
-While online tools do potentially not represent an appropriate entry point, physical (one-stop-shop) entry points for contacts with public institutions, where homeless persons can access the benefits and services they need, are of upmost importance.
+While online tools do potentially not represent an appropriate entry point, physical (one-stop-shop) entry points for contacts with public institutions, where homeless persons can access the benefits and services they need, are of utmost importance.

 A similar promising approach is involvement and networking with NGOs.
-Practical support and information can be provided in daycentres.
-In several countries, "detection" systems are in place, which assist to identify people at risk and to offer support.
+Practical support and information can be provided in day centres.
+"Detection" systems are in place in several countries, which assist in identifying people at risk and offering support.
 Outreach practices and mobile teams are effective in connecting homeless people with services and benefits they need.
-With the involvement of formerly homeless persons ("experts by experience") in designing and delivering support it is possible to take into account users' expertise.
+With the involvement of formerly homeless persons ("experts by experience") in designing and delivering support it is possible to take users' expertise into account.
 They can facilitate first contacts and lower the access threshold for homeless people.

 Finally, tailored case management within a personalised and integrated approach seems to be very promising in accessing appropriate benefits and services.
-Such an approach takes into account the specific situation and multiple and complex needs and involves a wide range of service providers including health (Crepaldi, 2019; European Parliament, 2017; ICF & EC, 2019; Pleace et al., 2018).
+Such an approach takes the specific situation into account as well as the multiple and complex needs and involves a wide range of service providers including health (Crepaldi, 2019; European Parliament, 2017; ICF & EC, 2019; Pleace et al., 2018).